-Riparian areas, similar to the functions of wetlands, provide habitat for nursery salmonids; and they absorb and can hold carbon.
-Clatsop County's existing and acknowledged Goal 5 element does not contain an inventory of any riparian corridors, nor has the county adopted a "safe harbor" approach to riparian corridor protection.
-Oregon Administrative Rule (OAR) 660-023-0250, adopted in 1996, requires local governments to amend acknowledged plans and land use regulations during periodic review.
-Because the County is no longer subject to mandatory periodic review requirements, an inventory for this resource has not been developed, and the rule otherwise does not impose a deadline on the county to conduct an inventory.
+As currently approved, Clatsop County Goal 5 has not inventoried any riparian corridors or adopted a "safe harbor" approach to riparian corridor protection.
+Oregon Administrative Rule (OAR) 660-023-0090 requires local governments to amend acknowledged plans as part of its periodic review process.
+Because the County is no longer subject to mandatory period review requirements, the County is likely out of compliance with this requirement.

-Per OAR 660-23-0090(4), completion of a standard inventory would require the County, at a minimum, to collect information regarding "all water areas, fish habitat, riparian areas, and wetlands within riparian corridors."
+Per OAR 660-23-0090(4), completion of a standard inventory will require the County, at a minimum, to collect information regarding "all water areas, fish habitat, riparian areas, and wetlands within riparian corridors."
 Sources that the County must consult include: